eleuthero/bioinformatics/hiv-project/README.md

     file that connects the accession ID of each sequence to the patient code and year the sample was sequenced.

-    The script supports analysis of multiple subtypes, but at present only subtype B is analyzed.
+    The script supports analysis of multiple subtypes.
+At present, the following sequence and patient information is present and configured in the repo:

+    a.
+All sequences of subtype B in the United States.
+    b.
+All sequences of subtype C worldwide.

+    You may add or modify the collection of sequences to be analyzed by modifying the SOURCES global in the lanl.py library.

 2. The script consensus.py determines the longest aligned sequence in the collection and extends all sequences to that length by padding them on the left with dashes.
 This makes all of the sequences in the multiple alignment the same length, so BioAlign can be used to generate a dumb consensus sequence.
-    A set of 100%, 90%, 80%, and 70% consensus sequences are then
-    generated for each year and written to a consensus sequence file.
+    If there are at least 10 sequences for the year, a set of 100%, 90%, 80%, and 70% consensus sequences are then generated for the year and written to a consensus sequence file.
+If there are less than 10 sequences, only a 50% and  100% consensus sequences are generated.

 3. The script reduce.py examines all of the original sequences and calculates how many of those sequences contribute to the extended